Rashaad01/AM10-data-visualization/README.md

 ---

+## REPOSITORY INFORMATION
+This repository contains an analysis of the transaction information for 100,000 orders of an e-commerce platform, Olist.
+It employs key analytical tools such as **...**, and presents thought-provoking insights for boosting revenue.

 ## BACKGROUND

 Every business venture is incentivized to scale in pursuit of its broader strategic objectives.
 For Olist, a Brazilian e-commerce marketplace dedicated to making products accessible to consumers, this is no different.
 As a young company, Olist aimed to connect small businesses with customers while managing all operational logistics and delivery requirements.
 After experiencing exponential growth in its early years, the CEO engaged our team to answer a core question: